timelsass/boldgrid-inspirations/readme.txt

 == Changelog ==

 = 1.2.3 In Progress =
+* Rework:		JIRA WPB-2150	Moved API methods to a new class.
 * Bug fix:      JIRA WPB-2224	Hide the email address field when widget is loaded.

 = 1.2.2 =